BakonGuy/UPolyZones/README.md

 ![Interface](https://user-images.githubusercontent.com/3581910/199860162-8b30bae5-ff91-4e17-b4e8-4d459bd584b9.png)

 ### Using a PolyZone child blueprint
 PolyZones have blueprint events for Enter/Exit intended to be used in children classes.
 It is recommended to create a child blueprint for each area type.
-For example, if you want a PolyZone that you can use in all building interiors, you would create "PolyZone_Interior".
+For example, if you want a PolyZone that you can use in all building interiors, you could create "PolyZone_Interior".
 You could then pass configuration options such as "Force Walking" to actors that Enter/Exit this zone.

 ![PolyZoneChild](https://user-images.githubusercontent.com/3581910/199860986-b9d8b344-c1aa-4fbd-a69a-e24a5a13353e.png)